 What would happen if I just have sex even when I am tired?
 Is this bad?

 Well of course not!
-One study found that when a partner was willing to meet their partner’s sexual needs because they wanted them to feel loved and desired, this benefited both partners in the relationship in that they were able to maintain sexual and relationship satisfaction (Muise, Impett, Kogan, & Desmarais, 2013).
+Studies found that when a partner was willing to meet their partner’s sexual needs because they wanted them to feel loved and desired, this benefited both partners in the relationship in that they were able to maintain sexual and relationship satisfaction (Muise, Impett, Kogan, & Desmarais, 2013).
 These couples were more likely to feel connected and knew of each other expectations.
-This was the case even for partners who were aware of feeling tired and felt that it was easier to let go of this tiredness for a moment of benefitting both partners and the relationship.
-Of course, this only worked when the partner was willing to meet the needs based on their own agency and not being coerced.
+This was the case even for partners who were aware of feeling tired and that it was easier to let go of tiredness for a moment of benefitting both partners and the relationship.
+This works when the partner is willing to meet the needs based on their own agency and not being coerced.

 Like I mentioned above, there are different options of changing up how you may approach this situation.
-One option can be that you openly communicate to your partner that you are not in the mood and would like to connect another way.
-An alternative option can be that you acknowledge you are perhaps tired to have sex and have sex because you do know that it will benefit both of you at the end.
+One option can be that you communicate with your partner, you are not in the mood and would like to connect another way.
+Alternative options are acknowledging you are too tired to have sex and have sex because you do know that it will benefit both of you in the end.

-So, the next time that your partner is trying to be affectionate with you, instead of thinking “OMG get away from me,” remind yourself on how you can reassure them and communicate what you are experiencing.
+So, the next time that your partner is trying to be affectionate with you, instead of thinking “OMG get away from me, I’m not in the mood ” remind yourself of how you can reassure them and communicate what you are experiencing.
 Not communicating about sex can lead to unwanted thoughts and feelings.

 Will it be awkward to do this?
 If this is the first time you are trying this, then yes!
 But it’s best to start communicating now, because if not now, then when?